Ninja Lipsy

 Tendazvaitwa Medea Chitimbe (born April 3, 1987) is a Zimbabwean dancehall musician who adopted the moniker ‘Ninja Lady’ from her boss and mentor Winky D who is called Ninja President by his legion of fans.
 She first rose to fame after featuring in Winky D's song Taitirana paFirst Sight in 2011.

 Biography

-Lipsy was born in 1987 in Harare, the capital of Zimbabwe, she attended Mbizi Primary School, one of the oldest and best primary schools in Harare's Old Highfields Suburb and Highfield 2 High School.
+Lipsy was born in 1987 in Harare, the capital of Zimbabwe, she attended Mbizi Primary School, one of the oldest and best primary schools in Harare's Old Highfield Suburb and Highfield 2 High School.
 She started her musical career as early as 2002 and joined Vigilance Records in 2009.
 While at Vigilance Records, she did a track ‘Taitirana’ with renowned dancehall artist Winky D. The collaboration made her to become popular.
 She has released songs such as ‘Kumaninja’ and ‘Mababie Anoita’.
 In February 2015, Ninja Lipsy was nominated for two awards in the 2014 Zimdancehall Awards.
 In 2021, she collaborated with Jamaican-born dancehall artist, Shalkal on his Single, 'Put God First.'